formkit/docs-content/inputs/toggle.md

 ## Values

 The `toggle's` checked and unchecked states will default to `true` and `false` respectively.
 You can change these values by passing `onValue` and `offValue` props.
-In this example, we will set the `onValue` to the string `'High Quality'` and the `offValue` to the string `'Low Quality'`.
+In this example, we will set the `onValue` to the string `'active'` and the `offValue` to the string `'inactive'`.

-**_Example with on and off values High Quality and Low Quality_**
+<example
+name="Toggle"
+file="/_content/examples/toggle/toggle-values.vue"></example>

 ## Labels

 The toggle supports two label types, the Primary label and the Value label.

-### Primary Label
+### Primary label

 The toggle input supports a default/primary label that is used like the `label` prop on any other FormKit input.
-The primary label is displayed to the right of the toggle unless `Value Labels` are used, in which case it is displayed above the toggle.
+The primary label is displayed to the right of the toggle unless `Value labels` are used, in which case it is displayed above the toggle.

-### Value Labels
+### Value labels

 Additionally, you may specify a secondary label by setting the `on-value-label` and the `off-value-label` props.
-These value labels will be displayed depending on whether the toggle is checked or not, and will be positioned to the right of the toggle input.
+These value labels will be displayed depending on whether the toggle is checked or not and will be positioned to the right of the toggle input.

-**_Example with onValueLabel and offValueLabel, use 'On and Off' to start. set_**
+<example
+name="Toggle"
+file="/_content/examples/toggle/toggle-labels.vue"></example>

+### Inner value labels

 Additionally, you can set the `value-label-display` prop to `inner` to render the value labels inside the toggle.
+The `Primary label` will return to being displayed to the right of the toggle.

+<example
+name="Toggle"
+file="/_content/examples/toggle/toggle-labels-inner.vue"></example>

 ## Icons

 Using the `thumb-icon` prop, you can insert an icon into the `thumb` section of the `toggle` input.
 The `thumb-icon` prop accepts a string that will be passed to FormKit's [icon plugin](/plugins/icons).

-**_Example with thumbIcon set_**
+<example
+name="Toggle"
+file="/_content/examples/toggle/toggle-icon.vue"></example>

 ## Colors

 The `toggle` input supports color props for its various sections for easy styling.
 Each prop contains and `on` and `off` state that will be applied depending on whether the toggle is checked or not.
 Below is an example using some of the color props.
-See the Props & Attributes section below for a full list of these props.
+See the [Props & Attributes] section below for a full list of these props.

-**_Example with color props set_**
+<example
+name="Toggle"
+file="/_content/examples/toggle/toggle-icon-colors.vue"></example>

 ## Accessibility

 The `toggle` input is built atop HTML's [native checkbox input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/checkbox).
-It in turn supports focus and keyboard navigation as well as....

-- Native checkbox
-- Focus

 ## Props & Attributes